-East Riding College is an exempt charity under the Part 3 of the Charities Act 2011 and following the Machinery of Government changes in July 2016 is regulated by the Secretary of State for Education.
-The members of the Governing Body, who are trustees of the charity, are disclosed on pages 18 and 19.
+East Riding College is an exempt charity under Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
+The members of the Governing Body, who are trustees of the Charity, are disclosed on pages 11 to 13.

-In setting and reviewing the College's strategic objectives, the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon it's supplementary guidance on the advancement of education.
+In setting and reviewing the College's strategic objectives, the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.
 The guidance sets out the requirement that all organisations wishing to be recognised as charities must demonstrate, explicitly, that their aims are for the public benefit.
 The College's Public Value Statement can be found on the College website: www.eastridingcollege.ac.uk.